 At the southeast end of the garden, you will find a villa built in 1863 by Lord Nariyasu Maeda as a comfortable retirement home for his mother.
 The enormous two-story structure is built in two styles.
 The main floor is built in a style called buke-shoin, a formal setting meant for receiving guests, and the second-floor design is called sukiya-shoin, featuring red, blue, and purple colors, giving it a more playful and relaxing atmosphere.

-Seisonkaku Villa also functions as a museum, displaying dolls, illustrated books, and paintings.
+Seisonkaku Villa also functions as a museum, displaying dolls, kimono, and paintings.

 The garden connects to Kanazawa Castle .
 Simply cross the bridge once out of the Ishikawa gate.
 Outside of the garden's Katsurazaka gate, the pedestrian road is lined with small restaurants and cafes serving casual lunch dishes, tea, and ice cream covered in gold leaf.
 Kanazawa accounts for 99% percent of all domestic gold leaf production.
 Several cafes, shops, and even museums offer gold leaf in various forms.
 The very strong presence of traditional arts and crafts in Kanazawa is a reflection of the strength and wealth of the Maeda family and their commitment to the arts.

 There are several museums accessible on foot nearby, including the 21st Century Museum of Contemporary Art , the Ishikawa Prefectural Museum of Art , as well as places to further explore and learn various expressions of Japanese culture, such as the Kaga Yuzen Kimono Center and the Kanazawa Noh Museum.